pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/CRC/CRC_Example/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to ensure the use of the CRC (Cyclic Redundancy Check) calculation unit to get a CRC code of a given buffer of data words (32-bit long), based on a fixed generator polynomial (0x4C11DB7).
+This example guides you through the different configuration steps by means of the HAL API.
+The CRC (Cyclic Redundancy Check) calculation unit computes the CRC code of a given buffer of 32-bit data words, using a fixed generator polynomial (0x4C11DB7).

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.